needle-mirror/com.unity.entities/Documentation~/baking-prefabs.md

 [!code-cs[InstantiateEmbeddedPrefabs](../DocCodeSamples.Tests/BakingPrefabExamples.cs#InstantiateEmbeddedPrefabs)]

+> [!NOTE]
+> Instanced prefabs will contain a [SceneSection component](streaming-scene-sections.md#entity-prefabs-and-sections).
+This could affect the lifetime of the entity.

 To instantiate a prefab referenced with `EntityPrefabReference`, you must also add the [`RequestEntityPrefabLoaded`](xref:Unity.Scenes.RequestEntityPrefabLoaded) struct to the entity.
 This is because Unity needs to load the prefab before it can use it. `RequestEntityPrefabLoaded` ensures that the prefab is loaded and the result is added to the `PrefabLoadResult` component.
 Unity adds the [`PrefabLoadResult`](xref:Unity.Scenes.PrefabLoadResult) component to the same entity that contains the `RequestEntityPrefabLoaded`.

 [!code-cs[InstantiateLoadedPrefabs](../DocCodeSamples.Tests/BakingPrefabExamples.cs#InstantiateLoadedPrefabs)]